meganesu/personal-site-v2/src/blog/managing-focus-with-react-and-jest/managing-focus-with-react-and-jest.md

 * Create a new `ref` for the sidebar.
 Let's call it `sidebarRef`.
 (So creative!)
 * Attach it to the `h1` element in the Sidebar component.
-* Call `sidebarRef.current.focus()` inside of `updateSidebar` (which is called by the TableCell button click handler).
+* Call `sidebarRef.current.focus()` when the TableCell button is clicked.

 With that big picture in mind, let's get into the code to implement this:

 1. Start by adding `useRef` to the list of methods imported from React.
     ```javascript
-    import { Fragment, useState, useRef } from "react";
+    import { Fragment, useState, useRef } from 'react';
     ```
     > In CodePen, this import looks a little different:
     > ```javascript
     > const { Fragment, useState, useRef } = React;
     > ```
 1. Create `sidebarRef`.
 Which component should we create it in?
 We know that we eventually want to attach it to the `h1` in the Sidebar component.
-We also need to be able to call `sidebarRef.current.focus()` from inside `updateSidebar`.
-Since the App component is a parent of Sidebar, and it's where `updateSidebar` is defined, let's create `sidebarRef` inside the App component.
+We also need to be able to call `sidebarRef.current.focus()` when the TableCell is clicked.
+Since the App component is a parent of Sidebar, and it's where `updateSidebar` (the function called from the TableCell click handler) is defined, let's create `sidebarRef` inside the App component.
     ```javascript
     const App = () => {
       const [showSidebar, setShowSidebar] = useState(false);